thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 When using a Feature Branch Workflow in a team-based project, it's common to reapply your commits from the local `master` branch on top of newer commits in the central `origin/master` branch.
 Imagine you and your team are hacking away at the intended linear history of a project's central `origin/master` branch.
 The fact that one of you happened to push commits to it slightly before the rest of the team is irrelevant.
 Producing a "merge bubble" in the `origin/master` branch because of a timing accident is counter-productive to understanding the history of your project.

-Ask yourself do you want the history of `origin/master` to be littered with hundreds of merge commits or do you want the history to contain a handful of merge commits that represent intentional divergent development?
+Ask yourself this: do you want the history of `origin/master` to be littered with hundreds of merge commits or do you want the history to contain a handful of merge commits that represent intentional divergent development?
 If the answer is the later, perform a rebase instead of a merge when pulling the `origin/master` branch into the `master` branch.

 You can either perform a rebase when pulling to the `master` branch on an individual basis.